 Treatment for carpal tunnel syndrome depends on the severity of the condition.
 In mild cases, wrist splits and over-the-counter pain relievers may be all that is needed.
-However, if you are experiencing continued difficulty that is interfering with your ability to earn a living, you may need to consider surgical treatment.
+However, if you are experiencing continued difficulty that is interfering with your ability to earn a living, you may need to consider surgical treatment such as nerve decompression.

 Contact Our Towson Office Today for Carpal Tunnel Relief!